Czi24/Awesome-MLLM-LLM-Colab/MLLM/MiniGPT-4/MiniGPT-4.md

 ## Introduction

-This repository contains Google Colab notebooks for running different models of MiniGPT-4, enhancing vision-language understanding with advanced large language models.
-For more information on the original models, refer to the [MiniGPT-4 paper](https://arxiv.org/abs/2304.10592) and the [official GitHub repository](https://github.com/Vision-CAIR/MiniGPT-4).
+This repository contains Google Colab notebooks for running different models of MiniGPT-4, which enhance vision-language understanding using advanced large language models.
+For more information on the original models, refer to the MiniGPT-4 paper titled "MiniGPT-4: Enhancing Vision-Language Understanding with Advanced Large Language Models" ([arXiv link](https://arxiv.org/abs/2304.10592)) and the [official GitHub repository](https://github.com/Vision-CAIR/MiniGPT-4).

 ## Notebooks